MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 562 Basic Core Java Program(TreeSetExToAddSetAndPrintBooks.java)
 Write a program in java to add, set and print all books using TreeSet.

+#### Program 563 Basic Core Java Program(PriorityQueueExToAddIterateAndRemoveQueueElements.java)
+Write a program in java to add, iterate and remove Queue Elements using PriorityQueue.

+#### Program 564 Basic Core Java Program(PriorityQueueExToAddPrintAndRemoveBooks.java)
+Write a program in java to add, print and remove books in PriorityQueue.